Skip to Main Content

 What are standard production norms in South Africa?

-South African productions follow NFVF guidelines and BCEA (Basic Conditions of Employment Act) with standard working hours, overtime provisions, mandatory rest periods, and specific BEE (Black Economic Empowerment) requirements for local productions.
+South African shoots follow NFVF guidelines and BCEA (Basic Conditions of Employment Act) with standard working hours, late hours provisions, required rest periods, and specific BEE (Black Economic Empowerment) needs for local shoots.

 How do your coordinators handle scheduling in South Africa?

-Our coordinators build and maintain detailed shooting schedules accounting for South African logistics — travel times between locations, vendor availability, local working hour regulations, and weather considerations.
-They distribute daily call sheets, coordinate department heads, and manage schedule changes to keep your production on track across Cape Town, Johannesburg, Durban, Stellenbosch.
+Here is the breakdown.
+Our coordinators build and keep detailed shooting schedules accounting for South African logistics — travel times between locations, vendor availability, local working hour rules, and weather considerations.
+They distribute daily call sheets, set up department heads, and manage schedule changes to keep your production on track across Cape Town, Johannesburg, Durban, Stellenbosch.

 How do your coordinators manage local vendors?

-Our coordinators maintain a vetted network of South African vendors for equipment, transport, catering, and production supplies.
-They handle purchase orders, negotiate rates, coordinate deliveries, and manage vendor relationships across Cape Town, Johannesburg, Durban to ensure reliable service throughout your production.
+Here is what that looks like on the ground.
+Our coordinators keep a vetted network of South African vendors for gear, transport, catering, and production supplies.
+They handle purchase orders, negotiate rates, set up deliveries, and manage vendor relationships across Cape Town, Johannesburg, Durban to make sure reliable service across your production.

 When should a production coordinator start?